marcflohrer/software-development/README.md

 #### Meaningful Names

-Selecting meaningful names for functions is a continuation of the naming conventions discussed in Chapter Y.
+Selecting meaningful names for functions is a continuation of the naming conventions discussed in Chapter **Functions**.

 - **Self-Documentation**: A well-chosen name can serve as a form of documentation, clearly indicating what the function does.
 - **Enhanced Readability**: Meaningful names enhance the readability of the code, making it easier for developers to understand the codebase.